mogtofu33/docker-compose-drupal/README.md

 # Check the config and fix if needed.
 docker-compose config

+# For an existing Drupal 8 project, create folders and copy it in
+# Note that based on Composer template you we root should be under _drupal/web_
+# folder.
+If not you need to adapt Apache vhost config from config/apache/vhost.conf
+mkdir -p data/www/drupal
+cp -r _YOUR_DRUPAL_ data/www/drupal/

 # Launch the containers (first time include downloading Docker images).
 docker-compose up --build -d